-This week, you just can’t stop peeing, your baby is nearly ready to be born, and it’s time for your partner to help you plan ahead.
-Here is all the essential information you need to know once you get to 38 weeks pregnant.
+At thirty-eight weeks pregnant, you just can’t stop peeing.
+Your baby is nearly ready to be born, and it’s time for your partner to help you plan ahead.
+Here is all the essential information you need to know about your baby, your body, what to do and any symptoms you might experience at 38 weeks pregnant.

 How big is my baby at 38 weeks?

 Your baby’s now the length of a leek, and is still growing rapidly, now weighing seven pounds and measuring around 20 inches in length.
 While it could be any time now that your baby decides to make their grand appearance, the maximum time is four weeks - so you’re so nearly there!

 Your baby is a fully functioning little human, though they are still practising breathing and swallowing.
 If you’ve got a little boy, then his testicles have descended into the scrotum by now.

 And little girls might have slightly enlarged breasts (this is just the effect of your hormones and will go down after birth).
 Your placenta is also fully grown and weighs a whole one pound and nine ounces!

 Your baby’s lungs are still maturing and producing surfactant, the substance that prevents the lungs’ air sacs from sticking together once they start to breathe.
 They will keep shedding vernix and lanugo and swallowing amniotic fluid.

 Your baby’s irises - the coloured part of the eye - may gain more pigment in the months after they are born, but they usually won't get lighter or bluer, and green, hazel, and brown eyes have more pigment than grey or blue eyes.